2021 Cumbre Vieja volcanic eruption: Political reactions

 Prime Minister of Spain Pedro Sánchez went to the archipelago shortly after the eruption to see the situation on La Palma first-hand, the coordination of the system and the protocols activated, postponing a trip to New York to attend the Seventy-sixth session of the United Nations General Assembly.

 King Felipe VI called the President of the Canary Islands, Ángel Víctor Torres, on the afternoon of the eruption to inquire about the situation.
 The following day during the opening ceremony of the university year in Córdoba, the King sent a message of support to "those who are suffering the evacuation of their homes" and thanked the emergency services for their work.
 A few days later, he, accompanied by Queen Letizia, travelled to the island.

 On 19 September, the European Union, on request of Spanish General Directorate for Civil Protection and Emergencies (CENEM), activated the Copernicus Emergency Management Service – Mapping to monitor the eruption and the President of the European Commission Ursula von der Leyen announced via Twitter that "additional support, if necessary," would be made available to the Spanish government.

 On 20 September, the Minister of Industry, Trade and Tourism, Reyes Maroto, declared that the eruption on La Palma could be used as a tourist attraction to lure visitors.
 Her comments caused widespread criticism, because homes, public buildings and businesses began to be destroyed by the lava flows.
 Later, due to mounting criticism, including from opposition politicians, Reyes Maroto retracted her words.

 The Bishop of Tenerife, Bernardo Álvarez Afonso, offered Mass on 22 September at the Sanctuary of Nuestra Señora de las Nieves in La Palma, together with the priests of the island, to pray for the end of the eruption.
 At the Angelus on Sunday 26 September, Pope Francis expressed his "closeness and solidarity with those affected by the eruption of the volcano on the island of La Palma, in the Canary Islands".
 The Todoque Church was subsequently destroyed by the lava flow on 26 September.

 On 24 September, Prime Minister, Pedro Sánchez announced that at the next meeting of the council of ministers, on 28 September, the island will be declared a disaster area, that the government is preparing a reconstruction plan and a set of immediate measures to provide housing for those families whose homes have been destroyed.

 Name

 The eruption source is a new vent of the Cumbre Vieja dorsal.
 As of 29 September 2021, the new vent was still officially unnamed.
-Volcano vents on La Palma have traditionally been either given Guanche names or, more rarely and not in recent times, named after the Saint on whose feast day the eruption began.
+Volcano vents on La Palma have traditionally been given either Guanche names or, more rarely and not in recent times, named after the Saint on whose feast day the eruption began.
 An early proposal for a Guanche name for the new vent was Jedey, after a nearby village, but this was not received favourably.
 A newer proposal is Tajogaite, after the Guanche name for Montaña Rajada ("Cracked Mountain"), the area directly downhill from the eruption site.
 This name has since gained wider support.